Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     If active sessions are running, either wait for them to complete or cancel the session.
 See the following step.

+    **`NOTE`** If the System Diagnostic Utility (SDU) has not been configured on master nodes, message like this will appear for the master nodes which are not configured for SDU.
+If the warning appears for all master nodes, then to enable this after the system has been powered up again, see the Configure section of the HPE Cray EX with CSM System Diagnostic Utility (SDU) Installation Guide to configure SDU and the optional RDA.

+    ```text
+    WARNING: The cray-sdu-rda container is not running on ncn-m001.
+    WARNING: The cray-sdu-rda container is not running on ncn-m002.
+    WARNING: The cray-sdu-rda container is not running on ncn-m003.
+    ```

 1. (`ncn-mw#`) Cancel the running BOS sessions.

     1. Identify the BOS sessions to delete.

         ```bash
-        cray bos v2 sessions list --format json
+        cray bos sessions list --format json
         ```

     1. Delete each running BOS session.

         ```bash
-        cray bos v2 sessions delete <session ID>
+        cray bos sessions delete <session ID>
         ```

         Example:

         ```bash
-        cray bos v2 sessions delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
+        cray bos sessions delete 0216d2d9-b2bc-41b0-960d-165d2af7a742
         ```

-1. Coordinate with the site to prevent new sessions from starting in the services listed.
+1. Coordinate with the site system administrators to prevent new sessions from starting in the services listed.

     There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

 1. Follow the vendor workload manager documentation to drain processes running on compute nodes.

-For Slurm, see the `scontrol` man page.
-For PBS Professional, see the `pbsnodes` man page.
+    1. For Slurm, see the `scontrol` man page.

        Below are examples of how to drain nodes using `slurm`.
 The list of nodes can be copy/pasted from the `sinfo` command for nodes in an `idle` state:

        ```bash
        scontrol update NodeName=nid[001001-001003,001005] State=DRAIN Reason="Shutdown"
        ```

        ```bash
        scontrol update NodeName=ALL State=DRAIN Reason="Shutdown"
        ```

+    1. For PBS Professional, see the `pbsnodes` man page.

 ## Next step